mikeyQwn/edi/README.md

     - [x] Cache leaf lenghts
     - [ ] Balance the tree (AVL/Red-black) (?)
     - [ ] Optimize inserts
+        - [ ] Merge inserts to the right node in one
+    - [ ] Return deleted parts of the rope
 - [x] Handle terminal resizing properly
+    - [ ] Only request terminal size when resize signal arrives (?)

 ## Known issues